buddi56/My_Notes_For_Android_Building/Compile_LineageOS/Start-Lineage-Build-with-Gdrive.md

 **Third phase: Start Compiling**

-14. Use CCACHE.
-If you want to use Ccache then execute below 3 commands.
-CCache is used to quicken build speed.
+14. Use ccache for faster build times.
+If you want to use ccache then execute below 3 commands.

         export USE_CCACHE=1